23-MDDN342/data-mappings-panwung/README.md

 23/05
 Added a face colour slider which can be adjusted depending on the colour of a person's skin.
 This just makes Kermit's green either lighter or darker.

+28/05
+Added an extra slider for eye separation, which controls how far apart horizontally the eyes are from each other.
+Added another slider for mouth size, this time controlling the distance between the mouth edges.